 Among class activities are these learning experiences:

-- Learn to evaluate the best fiction, non-fiction, and electronic resources for enhancing learning.
+- Evaluate fiction, non-fiction, and electronic resources for enhancing literacy and learning.

-- Develop policy to guide decision making in the school library.
+- Develop policy that guides decision-making in the school library

 Distance-friendly teacher education